iamshawnrice/cwater/README.md

 # **c**water
-Code Challenge for Varsity Tutors

-This little rails app is a mock-marketing/commerce site for a fictional beverage called *c*water.
+This is a simple marketing site for a fictional beverage.
+It was built as a code exercise to practice a little rails.
+Feel free to clone and modify as you see fit.

 ## Local Setup Instructions
 1. clone this repo